lukaszs1942/HHC2023/docs/index.md

 Upon our AI crutch<br/>
 Yes indeed, this bold new <br/>
 Bore Jack Frost's icy touch<br/>
+Though all's returned to steady state<br/>
+There's one thing that we know<br/>
 We'll all be needed once again<br/>
 When Santa's back on snow<br/>